Oslandia/workshop-pointcloud/en/step3/README.md

 # pgpointcloud and pgAdmin

-For this second step, we are going to use pgAdmin to explore the database named *foss4g*.
+For this third step, we are going to use pgAdmin to explore the database named *foss4g*.
 Then, we will begin to run some SQL queries with some functions coming from the pgpointcloud extension.